umran/haveerucrawler/README.md

 $ cd /path/to/haveeruexaminer
 ```

-...and run npm install like so
+then run npm install like so

 ```
 $ npm install